Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Wiener Fractal Measure and Path-Integrals

-wherein $F_{\mathcal N}(f_n(t_N),\cdots,f_n(t_1))$ is the restriction of $F(f_n(t_N),\cdots,f_n(t_1))$ to $C_{\mathcal N}$ and $U^{\mathcal N}_i=U_i \bigcap C_{\mathcal N}$.
+wherein $F_{\mathcal N}(f_n(t_N),\cdots,f_n(t_1))$ is the restriction of $F(f_n(t_N),\cdots,f_n(t_1))$ to $\mathbf C_{\mathcal N}$, and $U^{\mathcal N}_i=U_i \bigcap \mathbf C_{\mathcal N}$.
 Actually, we are mostly interested in the behavior of the sequence $\{ I_{\mathcal N} \}_{\mathcal N=1}^{\infty}$ as $\mathcal N \to \infty$.
 It is worth to note that through this viewpoint the Wiener convergence condition must be replaced by $I_{\mathcal N}$ being a convergent sequence as $\mathcal N \to \infty$.
 A Wiener-integrable function $F(f_n(t_N),\cdots,f_n(t_1))$ which provides a convergent sequence $I_{\mathcal N}\to I$ is called a \emph{Wiener renormalizable} function.
 The well-defined value $I$ is also referred to as the \emph{path-integral of $F(f_n(t_N),\cdots,f_n(t_1))$}.

-It is easy to see that if $F(f_n(t_N),\cdots,f_n(t_1))=e^{V_N(f_n(t_N))} \cdots e^{V_1(f_n(t_1))}$ is bounded to the unity from above, which happens for negative potentials $V_i(f_n(t_i))$, then $\{I_{\mathcal N}\}$ would be a decreasing sequence, hence convergent to some definite $I\in \mathbb R$.\footnote{Obviously, if $V_i(f_n(t_i)) \leq 0$, then integration on more Fourier modes with the Wiener fractal measure will lead to a less amount, hence $I_{\mathcal N}$ is decreasing and convergent.} This condition is definitely equivalent to the set of energy eigenvalues being bounded from below, which is mandatory to gain a well-defined quantum field theory.
-However, as we will see in the following, all local potentials $V_i(f_n)$ that are capable to be written via an integral over the domain space $S$ as the interaction term of some renormalizable scalar quantum field theory lead to integrable functions $F(f_n(t_N),\cdots,f_n(t_1))$ which are of this class.
-Therefore, all the local renormalizable interaction terms of scalar quantum field theories have intimate correlations to Wiener renormalizable functions.\footnote{As we will see in the following there is a slight difference between Wiener renormalizability and the renormalizability of a quantum field theory, while actually, the former contains the later as a proper subclass.}
+It is easy to see that if $F(f_n(t_N),\cdots,f_n(t_1))=e^{V_N(f_n(t_N))} \cdots e^{V_1(f_n(t_1))}$ is bounded to one from above, which happens for negative potentials $V_i(f_n(t_i))$, then $\{I_{\mathcal N}\}$ would be a decreasing sequence, hence converges to some definite value $I\in \mathbb R$.\footnote{Obviously, if $V_i(f_n(t_i)) \leq 0$, then integration on more Fourier modes with the Wiener fractal measure will lead to a less amount, hence $I_{\mathcal N}$ is decreasing and convergent.} This condition is definitely equivalent to the set of energy eigenvalues being bounded from below, which is mandatory to gain a well-defined quantum field theory.
+However, as we will see in the following, any local potential $V(f_n)=V_i(f_n)$ expressed as an integral over the space manifold $S$ leads to an integrable function $F(f_n(t_N),\cdots,f_n(t_1))$ whenever the interaction term of $V(f_n)$ belongs to a renormalizable scalar quantum field theory.
+Therefore, all the local renormalizable interaction terms of scalar quantum field theories have intimate correlations to Wiener renormalizable functions.\footnote{As we will see in the following there is a slight difference between Wiener renormalizability and the renormalizability of a quantum field theory, while actually, the former class contains the latter one as a proper subclass.}